-SECTION 5

-MAINTENANCE AIDS
+SECTION 5 MAINTENANCE AIDS

-The information contained in this section is intentroubleshooting guide for maintenance personnel in maintaining the disk drives.
+The information contained in this section is intended as a troubleshooting guide for maintenance personnel involved in maintaining the disk drives.

-Disk drives have a set of problems unique to them This section is subdivided into five basic subsectio describe the majority of disk drive malfunctions.
+Disk drives have a set of problems unique to themselves.
+This section is subdivided into five basic subsections that describe the majority of disk drive malfunctions.